hazae41/glacier/README.md

 ## Advanced example 🗿

-Last example was good, but here is the best way to use XSWR.
+Last example was good, but here is the best way to use Glacier.

 ### Making our fetcher cancellable ⚡️